The Ultimate Guide to Glass Types: Choosing Performance, Safety & Style

 6. Frequently Asked Questions

 Yes.
-If your frames are in good condition, we can upgrade just the glass to modern A-rated, acoustic, or obscure units.
-This is often much cheaper than full replacement.
+Providing your existing uPVC, timber, or aluminium frames are in good structural condition, we can easily “de-glaze” them and upgrade just the glass to modern A-rated, acoustic, or obscure sealed units.
+This is often much cheaper and far less disruptive than a full frame replacement.

-No. Modern laminated glass is virtually indistinguishable from standard clear glass.
-You get the security and UV benefits without any visible tint or distortion.
+No. Modern laminated glass is visually virtually indistinguishable from standard clear glass.
+You get all the robust security and 99% UV protection benefits without any visible tint, colouration, or distortion to your view.

 Yes.
-We can combine technologies.
-For example, a high-spec unit might have an outer pane of Acoustic Laminated glass and an inner pane of Low-E thermal glass.
-This keeps your home quiet and warm.
+We can seamlessly combine technologies into one sealed unit.
+For example, a high-spec window might feature an outer pane of Acoustic Laminated glass to block traffic noise, and an inner pane of Low-E thermal glass to retain heat.
+This ensures your home is both blissfully quiet and highly energy efficient.

-This is actually a good sign!
-It means the glass is so efficient that heat isn’t escaping to warm up the outer pane.
-The outer pane stays cold (like a car windshield), allowing morning dew to form.
-It proves your windows are working perfectly.
+This is actually a brilliant sign!
+It means your new Low-E glass is so incredibly efficient that your expensive central heating isn’t escaping to warm up the outer pane.
+The outer pane stays freezing cold (just like a car windshield parked outside), allowing morning dew to form on it.
+It proves your windows are working perfectly and saving you money.

-Standard glass has a slight green tint (visible at the edges) due to iron content.
-Low-Iron glass is extra-clear.
-We often use this for “A-Rated” windows to allow maximum free solar heat gain into the home.
+Standard clear glass actually has a very slight green tint (most visible if you look at the cut edges) due to its natural iron content.
+Low-Iron glass (like Pilkington Optiwhite™) is specially manufactured to be extra-clear.
+We often use this on the outer pane of “A-Rated” windows to allow the absolute maximum amount of free solar heat to pass into the home.

 Not necessarily.
-Triple glazing is designed for heat retention.
-For noise reduction, a specialist Acoustic Laminate Double Glazing is often superior to standard triple glazing because the laminate layer actively disrupts sound waves.
+Triple glazing is engineered primarily for extreme heat retention (thermal efficiency).
+For pure noise reduction, a specialist Acoustic Laminate Double Glazed unit is often far superior to standard triple glazing because the dense plastic laminate layer actively disrupts and deadens the sound waves.

 Mark Pearce